Kfir-G/kfir-g.github.io/docs/blog/index.md

 - [7 Quick Tips to Get Started with HashiCorp Vault](old-blogs/2025-04-15_---7-Quick-Tips-to-Get-Started-with-HashiCorp-Vault-9e56e42251bf.md)
   Practical beginner-friendly guide to mastering HashiCorp Vault and securely managing secrets.

 <!-- End Blogs -->

+---

+I regularly publish in some of Medium’s top engineering publications, reaching a global audience of hundreds of thousands of developers every month.
+My work appears in:

+* **[Level Up Coding](https://levelup.gitconnected.com/)** — One of the most-read dev publications, home to tutorials, engineering deep-dives, and practical coding guides.
+* **[Python in Plain English](https://python.plainenglish.io/)** — New Python content daily, read by over 3.5M+ monthly readers.
+* **[Stackademic](https://stackademic.com/)** — A major learning hub focused on democratizing high-quality programming education.
+* **[CodeToDeploy](https://codetodeploy.com/)** — A unique publication blending technical insights with real-world engineering job opportunities.

+My articles consistently attract strong engagement — thousands of reads, likes, and shares - thanks to a focus on clear, hands-on engineering content that developers can apply immediately.